PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 Now we have verified inbound, outbound, and east / west traffic flows.
 We have full visibility of this traffic but as you can see in the logs, everything is wide open!

-Since all traffic to GWLB comes in and out of VM-Series on the same interface, it will be tricky to create and manage effective security policies specific to traffic flow directions.
+Since all traffic to GWLB comes in and out of VM-Series on the same interface and zone, it is tricky to create and manage effective security policies specific to traffic flow directions.

 We will now fix this using GWLB sub-interface associations.

 > &#8505; Since each GLWB endpoint can be associated with a specific sub-interface, each endpoint can have a separate zone.

 > &#8505; This does ***not*** change the overall concept that all traffic from GWLB is an encapsulated bump in the wire and will ingress and egress the same sub-interface.
-There is no routing between zones.
+In the default behavior, there is no routing between zones.

 ### 3.20.1.
 Configure Zones in Panorama